dickidarmawansaputra/nubia-m2/README.md

 # Nubia M2

-One Paragraph of project description goes here
+Installation LineageOS 14.1 (or other custom ROM) in Nubia M2

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you how to install LineageOS 14.1 (or other custom ROM) in Nubia M2

 ### Installation Requirements